Some Recommended Reading:

 "This Dionysian wine ritual was incorporated into Christian imagery by the Gospel of John.
 According to the gospel, the first public act of Jesus was to transform jars of water into wine-the typical Dionysian epiphany miracle.
 By employing this well-known Dionysian convention, the Gospel at its outset establishes the presence of Jesus as a divine epiphany.
 [See Rudolph Bultmann, The Gospel of John, 118-119.]
 To dismiss the Dionysian use of wine simply as the occasion for mere drunken revelry and debauchery-which did occur- would be as misleading as to understand the Christian use of wine similarly- which also occurred, for example, according to Paul in the sacramental excesses practiced by the Corinthian Church (I Cor, 11:17-22)" (Martin, 95).

 By the second century of the Christian era the Empire covered the whole Mediterranean world from northern England to Persia.
-(Note that the Christian system of dating was not adopted until the sixth century when the Roman Empire fell to the northern "barbarians" and Christianity became arguably the major legacy of the fallen Roman culture.)
-In the fourth century the Empire was divided into the western zone centered in Rome itself and the eastern empire with its capital at Constantinople (= Byzantium, now Istanbul) named originally for the Roman Emperor, Constantine, who moved his capital there after adopting Christianity himself.
+(Note that the Christian system of dating was not adopted until the sixth century when the Roman Empire fell to the northern "barbarians" and Christianity became the major legacy of the fallen Roman culture.)
+In the fourth century the Empire was divided into the western zone centered in Rome itself and the eastern empire with its capital at Constantinople (= Byzantium, now Istanbul) named originally for the Roman Emperor, Constantine, who moved his capital there after approving Christianity as an acceptable religion withing the Empire.

 Like Greek religion, Roman religion had a pantheon and a complex mythology.
 During the first century before the Christian era Roman writers, for example Titus Livius (59 BCE to 17 CE), would give systematically historical interpretations to their myths.
 Livius claimed that the war between the Romans and the Sabines was a historical episode from the Roman past although the same story exists in other Indo-European cultures in an entirely mythic form.
 Since the Old Testament texts had been translated into Greek from about the middle of the third century before the Christian era and would have been available to any educated Roman it is not impossible that the emphasis on history found in the Hebrew Bible had influenced this turn of events in Rome.
 Euhemerism, the belief that mythic figures are authentic historical figures expanded and aggrandized by the perspective of time, was anyhow common.

 The Classicist, Georges Dumézil, has pointed out the significance of the "tripartite ideology," not only for Romans and Etruscans, but for all Indo-European peoples.
-The society seemed to be originally divided into three groups, intellectuals who were rulers, warriors or guardians, and the workers.
+The society seemed to be originally divided into three groups of citizens, intellectuals who were rulers, warriors or guardians, and the skilled workers (of course, there were also non-citizens, often slaves, present too).
 This tripartite division obviously influenced the philosophy of Plato who likewise divided the human spirit into reason, spirit, and appetite.
 The first governs by the application of the second and the restraint of the third.
-Whether this is the reason for the similarly tripartite arrangement of gods in Rome is a matter of speculation, but it is certainly the case that Jupiter, Mars, and Quirinius (Rule, War, and Sustenance, respectively) were the central focus of ancient Roman religion.
+Whether this is the reason for the similarly tripartite arrangement of gods in Rome is a matter of speculation, but it is certainly the case that Jupiter, Mars, and Quirinius (Rule, War, and Sustenance, respectively) were the central focus of ancient Roman religion, known as the Capitoline Triad.
 Although this triad was replaced by Jupiter, Juno, and Minerva (corresponding to Zeus, Hera, and Athene) under the Etruscan kings the triadic arrangement continued.
 Later the triad was changed to Ceres (Demeter), Liber (Dionysius), and Libera (Kore).
-As well as the interest in historical events of the Jewish religion, Rome also exhibited the respect for tradition and social organization of the Confucian tradition, although the latter was almost certainly not a product of Chinese influence.
+As well as the interest in historical events of the Jewish religion, Rome also exhibited the respect for tradition and social organization of the Confucian tradition, although this was certainly not a product of Chinese influence.

 As we have seen, the word "mystery" in this context has a precise technical meaning and refers to the initiatory secrets of this form of Greco-Roman religion.
 These institutions seem originally to have been a combination of initiation into secret societies and agrarian (farming) religions.
-There do not seem to have been any counterparts to the Greco-Roman mystery religions in the Babylonian or Egyptian cultures so the phenomenon seems to have begun in the Hellenic world.
+There do not seem to have been any counterparts to the Greco-Roman mystery religions in the Babylonian, Egyptian, or Persian cultures so the phenomenon seems to have begun in the Hellenic world.
 The Orphics and the Pythagoreans did not have initiation mysteries, nor did the Dionysians, although Dionysius was closely connected to the Eleusinian mysteries associated with the city of Athens.
 The main figures in this, as mentioned already, were Demeter and her daughter Kore/Persephone.
-The Eleusis mysteries belonged to the Athenian state and granted initiation, possibly into a privileged afterlife.
+The Eleusinian mysteries belonged to the Athenian state and granted initiationinto the stae and possibly into a privileged afterlife.

 More is known of the mystery religion of the Roman period associated with such deities as Dionysius, Isis (originating in Egypt), Mithra (originating in Persia and related to Mitra/Varuna of the early Vedic texts), Zeus, Helios, Sol Invictus, and Jupiter.
 These cults were at their peak in about the fourth century of the Christian era.